 Yet, transparency is not an end in itself, it is a means to an end: an end where a true “Africa Rising” begins.

 Natural resources: the backbone of the Africa Rising narrative

 Since the beginning of the millennium, sustained economic growth across many African countries gave birth to the Africa rising narrative.
-Though it is arguably a flawed one, partly because it's exaggerated and not based on inclusive growth, economic indicators have indeed improved across the continent.
-The backbone of growth has been attributed to extractive natural resources, mainly oil and minerals.
+Though it is arguably a flawed narrative, partly because it's exaggerated and not based on inclusive growth, economic indicators have indeed improved across the continent.
+The backbone of this growth has been extractive natural resources, mainly oil and minerals.

 Yet, with the recent fall in commodity prices and a declining growth rate, among other factors, the sustainability of the Africa rising narrative is again challenged.
-Are we witnessing the end of Africa’s growth?
+Are we witnessing the end of a rising Africa?